 ENA (formerly known as ECT) and RES (formerly known as Noram) have entered into that certain Master Agreement dated effective as of October 15, 1993 ( as the same may have been or may be amended, restated, supplemented (including that Supplemental Agreement which was dated October 15, 1993), or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the “Financial Master Agreement”).

-EBS and RES have entered into that certain telecommunications Transaction (in connection with Globa Crossing) dated effective as of March 28, 2001 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, and including all Transactions, schedules, annexes, and confirmations thereunder, the “EBS Transaction”).

 EBS and RES have entered into that certain Master Agreement dated effective as of March 26, 2001 ( as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, including all Transactions, schedules, annexes and confirmations (and any amendments thereto, including that which was dated August 2, 2001) thereunder, the “EBS Master Agreement”).

-EBS and RES have entered into that certain Master Bandwidth Purchase and Sale Agreement dated effective as of November 6, 2000 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, including all Transactions, schedules, annexes and confirmations thereunder, the “Master Bandwidth Agreement”, and together with the EBS Transaction and the EBS Master Agreement, the “Bandwidth Master Agreement”).
+EBS and RES have entered into that certain Master Bandwidth Purchase and Sale Agreement dated effective as of November 6, 2000 (as the same may have been or may be amended, restated, supplemented, or otherwise modified from time to time, including all Transactions, schedules, annexes and confirmations thereunder, the “Master Bandwidth Agreement”, and together with the EBS Master Agreement, the “Bandwidth Master Agreement”).

 ENAUPSCOM and RES have entered into numerous Gas Purchase/Sale Transaction Confirmations and Terms and Conditions, including but not limited to, those dated from October 1, 2001 until the present, and otherwise classified as Commodity Contracts as defined in the United States Bankruptcy Code, 11 U.S.C.
 Secs.
 101-1330 ( as the same may have been or may be amended, restated, supplemented (including with any applicable Master Agreements), or otherwise modified from time to time, the “Upstream Gas Confirmations”).